rjmac/rojoma-json/README.markdown

 convert between the two versions, to assist in transitions.

 The package is meant to have all its contents imported.
-It contains implicit conversions which add `v3` methods onto rojoma-json-2's `JValue`s and `v2` methods onto rojoma-json-3's.
+It contains implicit conversions which add `toV3` methods onto rojoma-json-2's `JValue`,  and `toV2` methods onto rojoma-json-3's.
 In addition, it can create rojoma-json-2 `JsonCodec`s from instances of 3's `JsonEncode` and `JsonDecode`.